FREQUENTLY ASKED QUESTIONS

 What is Noble Silence?

-Retreats are held in complete silence, i.e., no conversation, other than in the morning teaching meetings with Shinzen or the Co-Teacher (called “Technique Instruction”), the online sessions with Shinzen, and in selected meetings held privately out of earshot.
+Retreats are held in complete silence, i.e., no conversation, other than in the morning teaching meetings with Shinzen or the Co-Teacher (called “Technique Instruction”), the interview sessions with Shinzen, via a zoom room.
 This helps conserve energy for the work of meditation – energy which is ordinarily dissipated through talking.
 There is an intimate link between the forces that drive conversation (“external dialogue”) and the forces that agitate the mind (“internal dialogue”).
 Maintaining silence at retreats aids in clarifying and working through these forces, thus helping to develop an abiding state of inner calm.
-Please observe noble silence meticulously and if approached by a retreatant about this, accept their reminder with loving-kindness.
-If you need to remind another retreatant about noble silence, please do so with loving-kindness.
+Please observe noble silence within the Zoom Rooms except if you are given the opportunity to ask a question during the AMA sessions with Shinzen or any Q&A offered by the Co-Teacher.

 As part of the noble silence, retreatants may choose to refrain from writing and reading except for materials directly related to the practice of meditation, such as the handouts from the literature table.